pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### What versions of Drush are supported by Autopilot?

 Currently, Autopilot only supports Drush 8.
+However, Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
 Refer to the documentation on [Drush versions](/drush-versions) for more information.

 ### Does Autopilot support Terminus actions?